Theragatha - The Verses of the Senior Monks

 Chapter 12: Groups of Twelve Verses

-• Translated from the Pali by Bhante Sujato and Jessica Walton
+- Translated from the Pali by Bhante Sujato and Jessica Walton

 12.1 Sīlava

-608One should train just in virtue,
+608One should train just in ethical conduct,

-For in this world, when virtue is
+for in this world, when ethical conduct is

-Cultivated and well-trained,
+cultivated and well-trained,

-It provides all success.
+it provides all success.

-609Desiring three kinds of happiness —
+609Wishing for three kinds of happiness—

-Praise, prosperity,
+praise, prosperity,

-And to delight in heaven after passing away —
+and to delight in heaven after passing away—

 610The well-behaved have many friends,